rogeriog/VibroML/README.md

 ```

 ### Contributing
 We welcome contributions to VibroML!
-Please follow these steps:
-1.  **Fork the repository:** Create your own fork on GitHub.
-2.  **Create a feature branch:** `git checkout -b feature/your-feature-name`
-3.  **Implement your changes:** Write clear, concise code.
-4.  **Write tests:** Ensure your new features are covered by tests and existing tests pass.
-5.  **Update documentation:** If your changes affect functionality, update the README or other relevant documentation.
-6.  **Submit a pull request:** Provide a clear and detailed description of your changes.
+Please fork the repository, make your changes, and submit a pull request with a clear description of your modifications.

-See [CONTRIBUTING.md](CONTRIBUTING.md) (if you create one) for more detailed guidelines.

 ### License
 This project is licensed under the MIT License.
 See [LICENSE](LICENSE) for full text.